To amend title II of the Social Security Act to phase out over 4 years the retirement earnings test as it applies above retirement age.

 Sponsor and status

-This bill was introduced on November 20, 1991, in a previous session of Congress, but was not enacted.
+This bill was introduced on November 20, 1991, in a previous session of Congress, but it did not receive a vote.

 Representative for New Jersey's 7th congressional district